 A lot of people may not have a doctor friend.

-We have to live with it, and then we're gonna like it.
+We have to live with it.

 I'm not so sure.